PyAbel/PyAbel/README.rst

 License
 -------
 PyAble is licensed under the `MIT license <https://github.com/PyAbel/PyAbel/blob/master/LICENSE.txt>`_, so it can be used for pretty much whatever you want!
-Of course, it is provided "as is" with absolutely no warrenty.
+Of course, it is provided "as is" with absolutely no warranty.

 Citation
 --------
-First and foremost, please cite the paper(s) corresponding to the implementation of the Abel Transform that you use in your work.
+First and foremost, please cite the paper(s) corresponding to the implementation of the Abel transform that you use in your work.
 The references can be found at the links above.

 If you find PyAbel useful in you work, it would bring us great joy if you would cite the project.
 You can find the DOI for the lastest verison `here <https://dx.doi.org/10.5281/zenodo.594858>`_